-It is recommended to change the snowblower engine oil at least once per season at the start of the season, or, every 50 hours of operation, whichever comes first.
-If your snowblower is new, oil should be changed after one month or 20 hours whichever comes first.
+It is recommended to change the snowblower engine oil at least once per season at the start of the season or every 50 hours of operation, whichever comes first.
+If your snowblower is new, the oil should be changed after one month or 20 hours, whichever comes first.

 Time To Change Engine Oil

-Checking the oil is great and topping up oil between oil changes is an acceptable practice.
+Checking the oil is great, and topping up oil between oil changes is an acceptable practice.
 However, constantly topping up is not a substitute for an oil change.
-Engine contaminates like acids from gasoline and moisture that collects naturally inside the motor all contribute to oil contamination.
-So although we may not use the snowblower a ton from season to season, the oil may still be contaminated.
+Engine contaminants like acids from gasoline and moisture that collects naturally inside the motor all contribute to oil contamination.
+So, although we may not use the snowblower a ton from season to season, the oil may still be contaminated.

 Changing the oil on a new engine helps the running-in process.
 Fine metal particles associated with run-ins are best removed from the motor.